 Sleep deprivation can affect fertility.

 Regular disruptions with one’s normal circadian rhythm can eventually lead to disorders of the reproductive system.
-Most hormone secretion is controlled by your circadian clock and sleep is one of the events that has a major impact on the daily rhythms and levels secreted.
+Most hormone secretion is controlled by your circadian clock and sleep is one of the events that have a major impact on the daily rhythms and levels secreted.
 Adequate and healthy sleep patterns allow the body to re-establish and/or repair those rhythms, thus aiding in the regulation of reproductive hormones.
-Sleep deprivation can also increase the risks of miscarriage risk and pregnancy complications.
+Sleep deprivation can also increase the risk of miscarriage risk and pregnancy complications.

 Sleep deprivation can increase your risk for cancer.

 A growing body of research suggests that lessened and poor sleep can up the risk for certain types of cancer.
 A 2010 study found that among 1,240 people screened for colorectal cancer, the 338 who were diagnosed were more likely to average fewer than six hours of sleep a night.
 Even after controlling for more traditional risk factors, polyps were more common in people who slept less, according to the study.
 As little as six hours of sleep a night has been linked to an increase of recurrence in breast cancer patients.
 Sleep deprivation may increase prostate cancer risk.
 In a recent study, researchers surveyed 2,102 men and followed the 1,347 men in the group who didn’t fall asleep easily and/or experienced disrupted sleep.
 About five years later, 135 men developed prostate cancer, with 26 of them having an aggressive form of the disease.
 Researchers identified a twofold risk of developing prostate cancer in men with sleep insomnia.